 Ferry to Capraia

-Passengers travelling by ferry to Capraia, officially known as Capraia Isola, are debarking at a mountainous island with rich unspoiled nature!
+Passengers traveling by ferry to Capraia, officially known as Capraia Isola, are debarking at a mountainous island with rich unspoiled nature!

-Capraia or Capraia Isola is part of the Tuscan Archipelago, the third biggest island of seven at the most northwestern point of the group, 50 km away from Livorno with the population of approx. 300 inhabitants.
-Ferry routes Capraia occur from and to Cavo and Portoferraio especially in high season months.
+Capraia or Capraia Isola is part of the Tuscan Archipelago, the third biggest island of seven at the most northwestern point of the group, 50 km away from Livorno with a population of approx. 300 inhabitants.
+Ferry routes Capraia occur from and to Cavo and Portoferraio, especially in high season months.

 Schedules & Prices Capraia

 Choose your departure port and date and get all current ferry schedules and prices for Capraia!